- What Is a Project Status Report?

 Don’t neglect problems.
 Note the bottlenecks and roadblocks that are preventing you from being when you planned to be at this point in the project.
 Set expectations by detailing issues that could grow into problems that make it harder to reach your target.
 Also, write out how you plan to address and resolve these issues as they arise and what resources will be needed.

-Best Practices for Presenting Status Reports
+Best Practices for Presenting Project Status Reports

 Whether you’re standing up in a boardroom or sending a weekly email update, it’s a good idea to know the best practices when reporting on a project’s progress before jumping into a presentation of your report.

-Status reports are only a single facet in your communication plan.
+Project status reports are only a single facet in your communication plan.
 Don’t rely on it fully to communicate everything, but use it to deliver the right data to the right party at the right time.

 Know Your Audience

-Status reports are vehicles for communication, but if you’re unsure of the destination, then you’re not going to deliver the goods.
+Project status reports are vehicles for communication, but if you’re unsure of the destination, then you’re not going to deliver the goods.
 Stakeholders want to know the big picture, while team members will be more interested in specifics.

 Use the same format, distribution cycle and method.
 Don’t mix things up.
 That only disrupts the effectiveness of the communication aspect of the report.